go-gorm/gorm.io/pages/docs/indexes.md

 GORM accepts lots of index settings, like `class`, `type`, `where`, `comment`, `expression`, `sort`, `collate`

-Check following example for how to use it
+Check the following example for how to use it

 ```go
 type User struct {